slamont/puppet-module-skeleton/README.md

 This skeleton will provides:

 - puppet-lint compliant files
-- params, install, config, service and monitoring classes templates
+- params, install, config and service classes templates
 - puppetlabs_spec_helper's Rakefile, .fixtures.yml and spec_helper.rb
 - Provided puppetlabs_spec_helper by a iWeb special wrapper
 - Ready to deploy as Snapshot or Release on Nexus bin repo